matheuschimelli/Penguin/README.md

 Contribution is very welcome.
 To do this, make a fork and then a pull request.
 There is a lot of work to be done.

 ##WHY?
-After Club Penguin (not Island Club Penguin) from Disney was closed, this is a community maitened server emulator for remeber the good old days of CP(if you played cp on 2006-2008 you know what im saying).
+After Club Penguin (not Island Club Penguin) from Disney was closed, this is a community maintened server emulator for remember the good old days of CP(if you played cp on 2006-2008 you know what im saying).